Top performing funds, star fund managers and secretive hedge funds

 'Star' fund managers are often in the news, sometimes for the wrong reasons.
-In terms of media profile, hedge funds tend to be at the the opposite end of the spectrum, shunning attention at all costs.
+In terms of media profile, hedge funds tend to be at the opposite end of the spectrum, shunning attention at all costs.

 He founded his first hedge fund, Monemetrics, in 1978.
 The successor, RenTech, was launched in 1982.
-After mixed success, Simons, along with Elwyn Berlecamp changed their investing approach in 1990 which up until this point had been to trade in a traditional way, using human intuition in an attempt to make money.
+After mixed success, Simons, along with Elwyn Berlecamp, changed their investing approach in 1990, which up until this point had been to trade traditionally, using human intuition in an attempt to make money.
 Simons said, 'if we have enough data, I know we can make predictions.'
 They planned to remove the human element from making trading decisions.

 One strategy would be to predict how one company's share price might do relative to the share price of another similar company.
-For example, they might believe BP’s share price is going to go up more than Shell’s, so they buy BP shares and sell Shell shares.
-If they are correct they would make more money on BP than they lose on Shell, and overall this strategy is broadly market neutral, meaning it is unaffected by general market movements.
+For example, they might believe BP’s share price will go up more than Shell’s, so they buy BP shares and sell Shell shares.
+If they are correct, they would make more money on BP than they lose on Shell, and overall this strategy is broadly market neutral, meaning it is unaffected by general market movements.
 This type of strategy was developed in the 80s and is known as pairs trading.

 RenTech built this and many, many far more complex strategies that ran on powerful computers.
 These strategies submitted numerous thousands of trades per day across various asset classes, with the expectation that each trade would, on average, generate a small profit.
 These strategies were able to run without human intervention.

-Multiply this small profit by the number of trades and add a healthy dose of leverage, and if successful, the profits can, and were proven to be, very substantial.
+Multiply this small profit by the number of trades and add a healthy dose of leverage, and if successful, the profits can (and were proven to be) very substantial.

 Successful money maker

-Rentech is considered by many to be the most successful money maker in recent history.
+Rentech is considered by many to be the most successful moneymaker in recent history.
 Their flagship Medallion fund, which is now mostly run for employees, returned 66% annualised before fees over a 30-year span from 1988 to 2018.

 Rentech, along with other large quant funds such as D.E Shaw have been trading this way for decades.
 Indeed, it was estimated that D.E.
-Shaw alone traded as much as 5% of the daily volume on American stock markets pre 19983.
+Shaw alone traded as much as 5% of the daily volume on American stock markets pre 1998.

 Compare and contrast

 Beating the market is all about having an edge.
 Rentech has just that, with some of the brightest brains and enormously powerful computers crunching vast amounts of data.
-But even with their undoubted ability, they can’t predict the overall long term direction of the market nearly as successfully as they can exploit short term price inefficiencies – this is demonstrated by the relative differences in performance between their Medallion and RIEF funds, the former having far outperformed.
+But even with their undoubted ability, they can’t predict the overall long term direction of the market nearly as successfully as they can exploit short term price inefficiencies.
+This is demonstrated by the relative differences in performance between their Medallion and RIEF funds, the former having far outperformed.

 Contrast Rentech’s setup with that of an active fund manager.